NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/readme.md

 ####[BLE](https://github.com/NordicSemiconductor/ble-sdk-arduino/tree/master/documentation/libraries/BLE "Go to BLE folder")

 #Bluetooth low energy SDK for Arduino
-The Bluetooth low energy uses the nRF8001 from Nordic Semiconductor) This has been tested using the Arduino UNO board and the nRF2740/nRF2741 module and the redbearlab Arduino shield.
+The Bluetooth low energy SDK for arduino uses the nRF8001 from Nordic Semiconductor.
+The SDK has been tested using the Arduino UNO board and the nRF2740/nRF2741 module and the redbearlab Arduino shield.

-Arduino UNO -> nRF2740 Wiring:
+* Arduino UNO -> nRF2740 Wiring:
 PIN3 -> RDYN
 PIN4 -> RESET
 PIN5 -> ACTIVE